Indiehacking: a review of my 3rd year

 In the end, I decided to write a book to try help people more than a few blog posts ever could.
-It’s called useEffect By Example, and I’ll be launching it in January 2021.
+It's called useEffect By Example, and I launched it in January 2021.

 PerfBeacon is now break-even (in terms of running costs), averaging between $1-200 MRR.

 Judging by pre-orders alone, useEffect By Example looks like it'll beat PerfBeacon in terms of revenue, even in the long term, and, even though PerfBeacon runs on a recurring subscription model.